Django-Projects-Ls/.github/profile/README.md

 ## Hi there 👋

-The name of organization is objective as well, here you will find a lot of projects fully functinals, using Django and DRF (Django rest Framework)
+The name of organization is objective as well, here you will find a lot of projects fully functinals that you can use as template, using Django and DRF (Django rest Framework)

 Take a look bellow and be happy!